Sanya1001/python-projects/README.md

 # Projects in Python
 This repository is meant to be a collection of small python projects that can be useful as components of larger projects
+Please find all dependencies in dependencies.md (being updated)

 ## QR generator
 Generates a QR Code for any url